MicrosoftDocs/win32/desktop-src/Dlls/dllmain.md

 ---
-Description: 'An optional entry point into a dynamic-link library (DLL).
-When the system starts or terminates a process or thread, it calls the entry-point function for each loaded DLL using the first thread of the process.' ms.assetid: '0c3e3083-9297-4626-b2a7-0062d1c2cf9e'
+Description: An optional entry point into a dynamic-link library (DLL).
+When the system starts or terminates a process or thread, it calls the entry-point function for each loaded DLL using the first thread of the process. ms.assetid: 0c3e3083-9297-4626-b2a7-0062d1c2cf9e
 title: DllMain entry point
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DllMain entry point